-Either way, the outcome is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in essence 'overcools' itself.
+Either way, the outcome is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in essence 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C transformed into an old-school icebox.
+In short, the A/C transformed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 Just make sure the A/C system is completely OFF.